 Don't consider 3* a bad review ~ 3* means 'it's okay' on Amazon and 'I like it' on Goodreads.

 Learn from them; if more than one reader says the book has, for instance, unrealistic dialogue, they might be expressing the opinion of many; the majority of readers don't review, but will simply not buy another book from you.

 Helpful though it is, reviewers are not obliged to give constructive feedback.
 The time for a manuscript critique is before publication.
 If a reviewer just wants to write 'Really boring', they have a right to do so.
 We don't complain about two word reviews when they just say 'Loved it!', after all... 😉

 A few mediocre reviews makes the book look more credible, as if it's been more widely read.
 Few things look more naff than just eight reviews, all 5*, written by people who've never reviewed anything else.

 As far as visibility on Amazon goes, it's the number of reviews rather than the rating average that makes a difference, I believe.
 So it's all good!

-....but try not to get too hung up/obsessed if you do this sort of research!
-More often, looking at a reviewing history will simply show you that your writing style is not one that the reviewer likes.
-For instance, I have rarely had a very good review from avid chick lit readers.
+Yes, your 1* review might be from someone you blocked on Twitter (it's happened to me), but, more often than not, looking at the reader's reviewing history will simply show you that your writing style is not one that the reviewer likes.
+For instance, I have rarely had a very good review from romance or crime thriller readers.

 Read, learn from it if possible ~ then walk away....